 Before becoming a legendary composer and bandleader, John Coltrane began his career as a sideman with some of the greatest names in jazz.

-An upcoming collection called Another Side of John Coltrane explores this aspect of the iconic artist’s career, highlighting some of Coltrane’s best work in recording sessions led by Miles Davis, Thelonious Monk, Sonny Rollins, Red Garland, Tadd Dameron and Art Taylor.
+A new collection called Another Side of John Coltrane explores this aspect of the iconic artist’s career, highlighting some of Coltrane’s best work in recording sessions led by Miles Davis, Thelonious Monk, Sonny Rollins, Red Garland, Tadd Dameron and Art Taylor.

 Some of the highlights include a Davis-led recording of Rollins’s Airegin; the Monk standards ‘Round Midnight and Epistrophy; a version of Rollins’s iconic Tenor Madness, the only known recording of the two sax giants together; Dameron’s composition Soultrane; a Taylor-led take on Jimmy Heath’s C.T.A.; and the Red Garland Quintet’s recording of the Charlie Parker tune Billie’s Bounce.